El Paraíso, Peru: Agriculture

 The integration of plant cultivation in El Paraíso occurred slowly as there were plentiful sources of marine organisms.
 Due to the evidence of such high marine resources, agriculture mainly acted as an industrial resource.
 The earliest cultigens are found to be cotton (Gossypium barbadense) and bottle gourd (Lagenaria siceraria) which date back to 2500 B.C.
 Other cultigens include squash (Cucurbita ficifolia, C. maxima, and C. moschata), chili pepper (Capiscum sp), the common bean (P. vulgaris), achira (Canne edulis) and jicama (Pachyrrhizus tuberosus).
-There are remnants of guava, lucuma and pacay which insist on a varied diet as well as management over some crops that were not cultivated.
+There are remnants of guava, lúcuma and pacay which insist on a varied diet as well as management over some crops that were not cultivated.
 An abundance of Solanum spp., found within coprolite remains indicates there were plants ranging from night shades to potatoes most likely being domesticated as well.
 Cotton is one of the highest found crops at the site.
 It was important as an industrial crop to build nets and lines for catching fish and other marine resources.
 It also doubled as a resource manufactured into textiles to make clothing.